How to Prevent and Treat Dry Sockets

 • Limit physical activity for 5-7 days

-If you are in need of tooth extraction and you are worried about the possible complications, we can answer any questions or concerns you may have.
+If you are in need of tooth extraction and you are worried about the possible complications or feeling anxious about the procedure, we can answer any questions or concerns you may have and help you prepare for a tooth extraction and deal with anxiety.
 Call us today to set up a consultation at (435) 238-7083.